GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 ![1](https://user-images.githubusercontent.com/37382927/96356103-df2bd100-109e-11eb-8230-108d0b215e2a.png)

 This is a project that I recently worked on which allows one to stream and analyze the sentiment of live tweets from Twitter based on a certain keyword such as "bitcoin."
-The tweets are sent to AWS Comprehend and return sentiment analysis as Positive, Negative and Neutral.
+With the help of AWS Lambda function,  the tweets are sent to AWS Comprehend which returns a sentiment analysis as Positive, Negative and Neutral.

-The result is visualzed on AWS Kibana via AWS Elastic Search and look like the following:
+The result is also visualzed on AWS Kibana via AWS Elastic Search and can be customized like the following:

 Positive Sentiment: